oVirt/ovirt-site/source/feature/uiplugins.html.md

       object selectedNode

 Called when node selection changes in the system tree.
-The `selectedNode` object contains two attributes: `string type` and `object entity` (optional, only if selected node has an entity associated).
+The `selectedNode` object contains two attributes: `string type` and `object entity` (optional, only if selected node type has entity associated).
 Refer to [entity types](#Entity_type_reference) for details on supported entities and their object representations.

     api.register({
         SystemTreeSelectionChange: function(selectedNode) {
-            // See SystemTreeItemType Java enum for all supported values var nodeType = selectedNode.type;
+            // Refer to SystemTreeItemType Java enum for all supported values var nodeType = selectedNode.type;
-            // Defined only if selected node has an entity associated var associatedEntity = selectedNode.entity;
+            // Defined only if selected node type has entity associated var associatedEntity = selectedNode.entity;
             var associatedEntityId = associatedEntity && associatedEntity.id;
         }